Neillcllghn/Tablefor2/README.md

 ### Update Bookings page:

-If the user wishes to update their booking, by clicking on the green EDIT BOOKING button, the user will be redirected to a new update bookings page which will have all the details of teh booking you wish to edit.
+If the user wishes to update their booking, by clicking on the green EDIT BOOKING button, the user will be redirected to a new update bookings page which will have all the details of the booking you wish to edit.
 When the user has made the required updates (provided that the user has followed the same criteria as the Make a bookings page e.g. guests between 1-6, cannot book a day in the past etc.) by clicking on the update booking button, the user will return to the Your Bookings page with the message (Booking has been updated successfully) and the booking will appear with the new updates.

 - Update Bookings page (with updates):